Simhyeon/gdmarp/macro.md

 </script>
 ```

+Built-in css files list are follwed as
+- layout.css
+- table.css
+- image.css

 #### Texts

 Multiline texts are supported.
 Starting and trailing new lines are all removed from input.
 First argument is font-size.
-0 means default font-size which is 22px for now.
+0 means default font-size which is 22px.
+You can edit default font size in env.m4 file.

 ```
 _texts(30, Big texts are printed)